ENGLISH 113A: APPROACHES TO UNIVERSITY WRITING TTH

 Apply a variety of strategies for planning, outlining, drafting, revising and editing written work.

-Course Themes: Technologies, Popular Culture, and American Dream
+Course Themes: AI, Popular Culture, and American Dream

 This course will ask you to take your research and writing skills to an advanced level through several writing and reading assignments.
 The topics we research will revolve around digital technologies, popular culture, and American dream.